 I think that’s one of the things about APL that really appeals to me.
 That rejection of typical metal imagery: demons, rotting corpses…

 I look at it as humanist.
-That being said, my favourite bands of all time are groups like Iron Maiden and Neurosis.
+That being said, my favorite bands of all time are groups like Iron Maiden and Neurosis.
 It’s like, Iron Maiden has a made-up ghoul on the front of their albums.
 One week he’s in Egypt and the next he’s in outer space.
 I love that stuff in metal, but I never felt the desire to push that imagery or vibe on what I’m doing because it’s not who I am.

 Melodic metal has gained a lot more traction over the last few years with the raised profiles of groups like Deafheaven and Alcest.
 Have you noticed any increased interest in what you’re doing because of that?